Adaptive Fusion Self-supervised Learning for Recommendation: Introduction

 Despite the necessity of generating contrastive views, data augmentation techniques and multiple CL objectives pose several drawbacks. \textbf{On the one hand.} To create diverse contrastive views, in addition to the neighborhood-aggregated embeddings required for the main recommendation task, data augmentation generally requires additional graph convolution and modeling operations based on the same initial embeddings, which significantly increase training cost per epoch.
-Furthermore, graph augmentation in data augmentation often randomly drop nodes or edges, thereby disrupting the inherent properties of the input graph.
-In contrast, feature augmentation alleviate this issue by adding noise to each node, but they still overlook the unique characteristics of individual nodes. \textbf{On the other hand.} Existing GCL-based methods construct CL objectives \cite{yu_SimGCL_SIGIR_2022,yang_VGCL_SIGIR_2023} from traditional contrastive views ($e.g.,$ user-based and item-based).
+Furthermore, graph augmentation in data augmentation \cite{wu_SGL_SIGIR_2021,SGCL_2025_TOIS} often randomly drop nodes or edges, thereby disrupting the inherent properties of the input graph.
+In contrast, feature augmentation alleviate this issue by adding noise to each node, but they still overlook the unique characteristics of individual nodes. \textbf{On the other hand.} Existing GCL-based methods construct CL objectives \cite{yu_SimGCL_SIGIR_2022,wu_SCCF_KDD_2024} from traditional contrastive views ($e.g.,$ user-based and item-based).
 While the generated self-supervised signals can improve performance to some extent, the fusion of these signals remains problematic, leading to suboptimal recommendation (as analyzed in Section \ref{sec:CL_view}).
-In addition, few studies have explored contrastive learning paradigm from different perspectives and attempted to fuse diverse signals from more CL objectives to further improve recommendation quality.

-Based on the above analysis, we identify two key challenges critical for advancing this field: \begin{itemize}[left=0pt] \item How to efficiently obtain high-quality contrastive views without data (graph and feature) augmentations?
+Based on the above analysis, we identify two key challenges critical for advancing this field: \begin{itemize} \item How to efficiently obtain high-quality contrastive views without data augmentations?